EnterpriseDB/tpa/docs/TPAexec-Provision.md

 ###### Example - ec2_vpc_subnets - complex

-This block is from a more complicated config which can be found under [TPA/clusters/test/gds](https://github.com/2ndQuadrant/TPA/tree/master/clusters/test/gds).
+This block is from a more complicated config.

     ec2_ami:
       Name: ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20170803